Ztry8/Termlib/README.md

 #### Input
 The library uses the keyboard as input, and there are plans to add a mouse support in the future.

+#### What platforms does the library work on?
+I tested it on Windows 10, Debian 12, and macOS 10.13,
+and all functions worked correctly across these platforms.
+The compilation instructions are tailored to these systems,
+but the library should be compatible with all platforms supported by SDL2.

 #### Does it work with C++?
 Yes, the library has been tested with C++ and works pretty well.